Universal Freezing Transitions of Dipole-Conserving Chains: Proof of the particle-connected CS-to-ES algorithm

+When the operations listed above are applied to a PC contracted state, the different steps have the following effects.
+If the PC contracted state contains a sequence of $k-2$ sites each with occupancy $d-1$, the first step of the algorithm shifts the position of that sequence towards the boundaries of the system until either that sequence is no longer present (which happens if some of the particles involved hop onto sites containing fewer than $d-2$ particles), or otherwise a stack of particles forms at the boundary.
+Likewise, the second step of the algorithm also ``unstacks'' particles by shifting them toward the boundaries until no sites (apart from particle stacks at the boundaries) have occupancy greater than 1.
+The third step then expands the spacings between the remaining particles not in the boundary stacks until only a PC string remains in the bulk and hence a PC extended state is obtained overall.

-To prove that this algorithm works, we recall that the CS for $d=2$ consists of a series of clusters of particles, each separated by one hole from its neighbours.
-By a cluster, we mean a group of occupied neighbouring sites.
-We also recall that at most one of these clusters will contain $k-2$ particles; the rest will all contain $k-3$ particles, up to the possible exception of the leftmost and rightmost clusters, which may contain fewer particles.
+In presenting the proof, we focus on the case of $d=2$ for simplicity, and we discuss at the end how to generalise to higher $d$.
+We note that a PC contracted state in a $d=2$ system consists of a series of clusters of particles, where we define a cluster to be a group of occupied contiguous sites with a hole (or the system's boundary) on either side.
+A lone particle with no neighbouring particles also constitutes a cluster.
+We also note that, from the structure of PC contracted states, at most one of these clusters contains $k-2$ particles; the rest all contain $k-3$ particles, up to the possible exception of the leftmost and rightmost clusters, which may contain fewer particles (or more if there is overlap with the boundary and hence stacking of particles).

-Let us label the clusters in a given CS by an index $j=1,\dots,N_C$, where $N_C$ is the initial total number of particle clusters.
+Let us label the clusters in a given PC contracted state by an index $j=1,\dots,N_C$, where $N_C$ is the initial total number of particle clusters.
 As the algorithm is carried out, new clusters may form to the left and right of the existing ones.
 When a new cluster is formed to the left, we take the range of $j$ to extend downward, so a first new leftward cluster will have $j=0$, a second new one will have $j=-1$, and so on.
-Likewise, when new clusters are formed to the right, the upper range of the index $i$ extends beyond $N_C$.
-We will denote the number of particles in each cluster by $c_j$.
-When, after a series of hops, $c_j=0$ this will indicate there are no particles left in the cluster (hence the holes that were originally on either side of the cluster become adjacent); we will continue to label the ``empty cluster'' however to preserve notational consistency.
+Likewise, when new clusters are formed to the right, the upper range of the index $j$ extends beyond $N_C$.
+We denote the number of particles in each cluster by $c_j$.
+When after a series of hops $c_j=0$, this indicates there are no particles left in that cluster (hence the holes that were originally on either side of the cluster become adjacent); we continue to label the ``empty cluster'', however, to preserve notational consistency.